Simple homotopy theory for Fukaya categories: Fukaya categories

 In this subsection, we review the symplectic geometry of Lefschetz fibrations following \cite{Seidel18}.
 For additional background and foundational results, see also \cite[Chapter 1]{Seidel03} and \cite[Section 16]{Seidel08}.

 First, we define the fiber of the exact Lefschetz fibration to be a Liouville manifold $(M,\omega_M=d\theta_M)$ together with a cylindrical almost complex structure $J_M$.
 For the base, we use the open upper half-plane $(\mathbb{H},\omega_\mathbb{H},j)$ together with its standard symplectic form and complex structure.
 The total space of our exact Lefschetz fibration will be an exact symplectic manifold $(E,\omega_E=d\theta_E)$ together with a projection $\pi:E\to \mathbb{H}$.
-Such a map $\pi$ induces a decomposition of the tangent bundle